-A large number of our protocol mechanisms today fall into one of two categories: authenticated and private communication that is only visible by the end-to-end nodes; and unauthenticated public communication that is visible to all nodes on a path.
+A large number of our protocol mechanisms today fall into one of two categories: authenticated and private communication that is only visible to the end-to-end nodes; and unauthenticated public communication that is visible to all nodes on a path.
 RFC 8558 explores the line between data that is protected and path signals.

 There is a danger in taking a position that is too extreme towards either exposing all information to the path, or hiding all information from the path.
-Exposed information encourages pervasive monitoring, which is described in <a href="https://recommons.org/recommons